Home>Theology and Spirituality>What Is Catholicism?

 The sacrament of reconciliation, also known as penance or confession, offers the opportunity for contrition, confession, and absolution.
 Through the ministry of a priest, individuals seek God's forgiveness and reconcile with the Church, experiencing the liberating grace of God's mercy and the restoration of spiritual wholeness.

-Read more: What Are Sins In Catholicism
+Read more: What Is Grace In Catholicism

 Anointing of the Sick